Aayush-Vishodiya/fixing/README.md

 # fixing
-i  am trying  to fix some error
+ it is my computer repository i  am trying  to fix some error